 Car-free adventures aroundTorquayDevon

 Agatha Christie was born in Torquay in 1890 and the town’s landmarks feature in her mysteries.
 The palm trees and art nouveau pavilion, the elegant hotels and seaside promenades all feel like something from a novel.
+Great Western Railway's stations on the coastal Riveria Line are all part of the retro vibe.
 With a balmy south-facing microclimate in the shelter of Dartmoor, the area is known as the English Riviera and tropical plants flourish in the Victorian villa gardens.
 Torquay is an ideal staycation town for a car-free holiday, with buses, boats, a mini-train, some fabulous walks, and two railway stations – with a great scenic ride along the coast on the way.
-Scroll to the end for tips on bargain bus tickets and handy places to stay.
+Scroll to the end for tips on bargain train and bus tickets and handy places to stay.

 1. The Agatha Christie Mile